Davide-Ettori/My_Shelfie-Distributed-Online-Game/README.md

 - Here is a video that explains how to play this Board Game: [Tutorial](https://my-shelfie-video.netlify.app)

+Remember that in order to play correctly you must connect all the clients and the server to the same network

 ## Project Functionalities
 In this table you can see which functionalities we implemented